SrushtiArekar/RPA_UiPath/RPAChallengeUsingREFramework/Readme.md

 ## ▶️ How to Run

-1. Upload the Excel data to Orchestrator Queue in RPAChallengeREFrameworkDispatcher (We can also do it in Init State, but here I have used a separate dispatcher project)
+1. Upload the Excel data to Orchestrator Queue in RPAChallengeREFrameworkDispatcher
 2. Configure Assets: `RPAChallengeREFrameworkPath`
 3. Publish to Orchestrator or run locally
 4. Monitor transactions in Orchestrator